4. Registration and fees

 4.4.2 Program fee refunds/adjustments

-To receive a partial refund of fees (or to adjust outstanding fee assessments if less than the full amount was paid), you must submit a withdrawal form online to the Office of the Registrar by the initial withdrawal deadline (the 10th working day of the term).
+To receive a partial refund of fees (or to adjust outstanding fee assessments if less than the full amount was paid), you must submit a withdrawal from online to the Office of the Registrar by the initial withdrawal deadline (the 10th business day of the term).
 The deposit paid is non-refundable therefore, only a partial refund is applicable.

 4.4.2.1 Refunds – domestic students